- Project Partners

 The Civil Society Fund accepts applications annually from Irish and invited international civil society organisations for grants for development projects of between one and three years duration.
 A minimum of 30% and a maximum of 70% of annual project costs will be funded.
 The maximum available grant is €400,000 per annum.
 Income received from the Department of Foreign Affairs and Trade, either directly or indirectly, must not exceed 60% of the overall organisational income of the applicant, based on an average of the last two years accounts and the grant sought should not exceed this.
-A new measure being introduced from 2020 is that interventions for chronic or protracted humanitarian crises will be eligible for support under the Civil Society Fund.
+Interventions for chronic or protracted humanitarian crises will be eligible for support under the Civil Society Fund.
 However, response to sudden-onset acute emergencies is not eligible for support.

-Organisations based in Ireland that consider they meet the criteria set out in the 2020 Call for Applications and who wish to apply for funding can request an Eligibility Form by contacting the Civil Society Fund mailbox at the address provided in the 2020 Call for Applications.
-Completed Eligibility Forms should be submitted to the Civil Society Fund mailbox, no later than 5pm on Monday, 23 September 2019, along with a Tax Clearance Certificate, accounts for the past two years and any relevant safeguarding policies.
+Organisations based in Ireland that consider they meet the criteria set out in the 2021 Call for CSF Applications and who wish to apply for funding can request an Eligibility Form by contacting the Civil Society Fund mailbox at the address provided in the 2021 Call for Applications.
+Completed Eligibility Forms should be submitted to the Civil Society Fund mailbox, no later than 5pm on Monday, 5 October 2020, along with a Tax Clearance Certificate or equivalent, accounts for the past two years and any relevant safeguarding policies.

-Organisations that submit a completed Eligibility Form will be notified of their eligibility in early October 2019.
+Organisations that submit a completed Eligibility Form will be notified of their eligibility in mid October 2020.
 The application form will then be emailed to eligible organisations.

 Please note that individual meetings cannot be held with representatives of applicant organisations in connection with the application form once the Call for Applications issues until the date of communication of funding decisions.
 Any attempt to influence the outcome of the decision-making process in relation to grant applications will result in disqualification.